ligi/docs/trezor-faq/threats.rst

 What happens if the SatoshiLabs servers are hacked and the firmware signing key is stolen?
 ==========================================================================================

 First off, this won't happen ;).
 The SatoshiLabs master key is kept very safe.
+Moreover, it takes more than one key to sign the firmware.

 However, you don't need to rely on the SatoshiLabs signature.
 You can `verify the build yourself <https://github.com/trezor/trezor-mcu/blob/master/README.md>`_.
 Our hope is that a few trusted TREZOR users will make a habit of verifying firmware checksums.
 If you are concerned about this, we suggest making a habit of checking `our blog <https://blog.trezor.io>`_ or social news channels such as `reddit <https://www.reddit.com/r/TREZOR>`_ before applying any updates.
 If there ever was a problem with the firmware not matching the source code, you can be sure someone will have written about it.

 You don't need to worry about the firmware being updated by a computer virus.
 Your TREZOR will ask you to manually confirm the update before anything is written to the TREZOR's memory.